Where’s the happiest place on earth?

 Last year, Michael Porter, a Harvard economist, led the launch of the Social Progress Index (SPI), a new tool to measure how societies are doing in comparison to one another and on a range of non-economic measures.
-For years economists have been trying to answer the ultimate question: What do we really need to be happy?
 It’s useful to ask questions about how happy people are, he says.
 But once you know, what do you do with that information?
 The problem with happiness data is that it’s not actionable on its own, Porter says.
 The SPI project seeks to reveal the building blocks of wellbeing, and how well each country is succeeding at providing them.

 “Ultimately, we believe you’ve got to go backward in the causal chain, and really understand what is driving happiness,” he said.
 The SPI teases out a range of indicators, from basic human needs like water and sanitation, to more complex ones like access to advanced education.
 Unlike previous indexes, it strips out economics, trying instead to identify what, apart from wealth, helps people thrive.